grossconstance0/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
 Always remember to write concise, well-documented code that is easy to understand and maintain.
 Finally, don't be afraid to ask for help or to learn from others.
 The programming community is vast and full of knowledge, so don’t hesitate to take advantage of it.

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
+And finally, embrace the power of abstraction and modularity to make your code more reusable, scalable, and resilient to change."